What is an Ambulatory Surgery Center?

 • The future of ASCs

 Within the vast world of ambulatory care and all that it encompasses, there is one specific healthcare modality that undoubtedly reigns especially important.
-This modality includes all of the services provided by Ambulatory Surgical Centers, also known as ASCs.
+This modality includes all of the services Ambulatory Surgical Centers provides, also known as ASCs.
 But what exactly is an ASC?
 Why are they important?
 For those who are freshly exploring the world of ambulatory care, it will be useful to understand the interior and exterior of these ever-so-essential healthcare structures.

 Introduction to Ambulatory Surgery Centers (ASCs)